What to know about the Morocco earthquake and the efforts to help

 WHO WAS AFFECTED?

-In the largely rural region, where people speak a combination of Arabic and Tachelhit, Morroco’s most common Indigenous language, villages of clay and mud brick built into mountainsides have been destroyed.
+People speak a combination of Arabic and Tachelhit, Morroco’s most common Indigenous language.
+Villages of clay and mud brick built into mountainsides have been destroyed.

 Though tourism contributes to the economy, the province is largely agrarian.
 And like much of North Africa, before the earthquake Al Haouz was reckoning with record drought that dried rivers and lakes, imperiling the largely agricultural economy and way of life.